timosalm/tap-spring-developer-workshop/workshop/content/exercises/prepaved-path-to-prod.md

 product-service-00001-deployment-57bb88c6f7-xn42x[workload] 2023-08-03T15:56:28.015314355Z 2023-08-03T15:56:28.014Z  INFO 1 --- [nio-8080-exec-9] c.e.p.product.ProductApplicationService  : Fetch products called
 ```

-Lets stop tailing the logs from the `product-service` and move on to the next step of the workshop.
+Let's stop tailing the logs from the `product-service` and move on to the next step of the workshop.

 ```terminal:interrupt
 session: 1